Skip to main content

 When to consider genomic testing

-In this clinical example, we are looking at a child with proportionate short stature and no learning difficulties in whom there is no clinical suspicion of a specific genetic condition.
+The above clinical example looked at a child with proportionate short stature and no learning difficulties in whom there is no clinical suspicion of a specific genetic condition.
 However, it is important to note that in many presentations of short stature there may be a suspicion of a specific condition.
-Genetic conditions or families of conditions that can present with proportionate short stature and no learning difficulties are listed below.
-Genomic testing should be considered for any patient in whom there is a clinical suspicion of one of these conditions.
+Genetic conditions and families of conditions that can present with proportionate short stature and no learning difficulties are listed below.

 • Pituitary causes: Isolated growth hormone deficiency or multiple pituitary hormone deficiency can result in growth retardation and/or multiple endocrine effects.